Happy Spring Equinox, for all of our friends down under!

 4. Chant to Ganesh

 As mentioned in one of my previous articles, Ganesh is widely regarded as a patron deity of new beginnings.
 You could make an altar to Ganesh, offer some incense and/or sweets, ask him to aid you in clearing out the old and bringing in a fortunate new cycle, and chant “Om Gan Ganapataye Namaha” 108 times.
-You could do this not only during the equinox, but also during the upcoming New Moon in Aries.

 5. Celebrate with Flowers